Rajpura: History

-The name of Rajpura appears in the history as Emperor Sher Shah Suri. his name when translated means "The Lion King", and founder of the Suri dynasty built a "Sarai" (Inn) in Rajpura for his army when ever he passed through Rajpura.
+The name of Rajpura appears in the history as Emperor Sher Shah Suri. his name when translated means "The Lion King", and founder of the Suri dynasty built a "Sarai" (Inn) in Rajpura for his army whenever he passed through Rajpura.
 This Sarai was built during the Suri Dynasty, between 1540 and 1545.
 The Sarai expanded rapidly from the 19th century and is briefly the first largest Administrative Sub-division in Patiala district.
 This Sarai houses the officers of Sub-Divisional Magistrate.

 Municipal Council

 As the city continued to prosper during the 19th century, Rajpura became a tehsil includes 252 villages under its municipal limits and is the largest tehsil of the district.
 Rajpura has north India's only orphanage center "SOS".

 Divisions

-Traditionally, Rajpura can be divided into three divisions: One is Rajpura Township, the second is Old Rajpura and third is Focal Point.
+Traditionally, Rajpura city can be divided into three divisions: